yurywallet/geneology_tree/README.md

 # geneology_tree
 GUI for the Genealogy Tree project

-Interface that allows to draw a geneology tree
+Interface that allows to draw a geneology tree.
+You can add/modify/delete data.

+How the tree is build:
+There are 2 types of relations between people:
+- between generations - parents - child (mother / father)
+- same generation - spouse

+The connection is created by adding the persons ID as a father, mother or spouse

 Fields:
 -	'id' unique ID of a person (required)